Nicholas II: 1905 Revolution

 For the next six months, Witte was the Prime Minister.
 According to Harold Williams: "That government was almost paralyzed from the beginning."
-On 8 November (26 October O.S.) the Tsar appointed Trepov Master of the Palace (without consulting Witte), and had daily contact with the Emperor; his influence at court was paramount.
-On 14 November 1905 (1 November O.S.), Princess Milica of Montenegro presented Grigori Rasputin to Tsar Nicholas and his wife (who by then had a hemophiliac son) at Peterhof Palace.
+On 8 November 1905 the tsar appointed Dmitri Feodorovich Trepov Master of the Palace (without consulting Witte), and had daily contact with the emperor; his influence at court was paramount.
+On 14 November, Princess Milica of Montenegro presented Grigori Rasputin to Tsar Nicholas and his wife (who by then had a hemophiliac son) at Peterhof Palace.

 Relationship with the Duma

 Under pressure from the attempted 1905 Russian Revolution, on 5 August of that year Nicholas II issued a manifesto about the convocation of the State Duma, known as the Bulygin Duma, initially thought to be an advisory organ.
 In the October Manifesto, the Tsar pledged to introduce basic civil liberties, provide for broad participation in the State Duma, and endow the Duma with legislative and oversight powers.
 He was determined, however, to preserve his autocracy even in the context of reform.
 This was signalled in the text of the 1906 constitution.
 He was described as the supreme autocrat, and retained sweeping executive powers, also in church affairs.
 His cabinet ministers were not allowed to interfere with nor assist one another; they were responsible only to him.

 Nicholas's relations with the Duma were poor.
 The First Duma, with a majority of Kadets, almost immediately came into conflict with him.
 Scarcely had the 524 members sat down at the Tauride Palace when they formulated an 'Address to the Throne'.
 It demanded universal suffrage, radical land reform, the release of all political prisoners and the dismissal of ministers appointed by the Tsar in favour of ministers acceptable to the Duma.
 Grand Duchess Olga, Nicholas's sister, later wrote:

 Minister of the Court Count Vladimir Frederiks commented, "The Deputies, they give one the impression of a gang of criminals who are only waiting for the signal to throw themselves upon the ministers and cut their throats.
 I will never again set foot among those people."
 The Dowager Empress noticed "incomprehensible hatred."

 Although Nicholas initially had a good relationship with his prime minister, Sergei Witte, Alexandra distrusted him as he had instigated an investigation of Grigori Rasputin and, as the political situation deteriorated, Nicholas dissolved the Duma.
 The Duma was populated with radicals, many of whom wished to push through legislation that would abolish private property ownership, among other things.
-Witte, unable to grasp the seemingly insurmountable problems of reforming Russia and the monarchy, wrote to Nicholas on 14 April 1906 resigning his office (however, other accounts have said that Witte was forced to resign by the Emperor).
-Nicholas was not ungracious to Witte and an Imperial Rescript was published on 22 April creating Witte a Knight of the Order of Saint Alexander Nevsky with diamonds (the last two words were written in the Emperor's own hand, followed by "I remain unalterably well-disposed to you and sincerely grateful, for ever more Nicholas.").
+Witte, unable to grasp the seemingly insurmountable problems of reforming Russia and the monarchy, wrote to Nicholas on 14 April 1906 resigning his office (however, other accounts have said that Witte was forced to resign by the emperor).
+Nicholas was not ungracious to Witte and an Imperial Rescript was published on 22 April creating Witte a Knight of the Order of Saint Alexander Nevsky with diamonds (the last two words were written in the emperor's own hand, followed by "I remain unalterably well-disposed to you and sincerely grateful, for ever more Nicholas.").